jiberwabish/Terminal-Assistant/README.md

 ## Requirements
 1. install python3.10 at least
-2. run the following: pip install openai tiktoken
+2. run the following: pip install tiktoken, openai==0.27.0 #yes it's an old version but works with this streaming method
 3. fill in your own API key within the code
 4. modify the OpenAI variable within the code to change identity if you wish
 5. run python OpenAI-API-Terminal.py